saharzare/databricks-for-data-engineers/README.md

 - **Best Practices** – Performance tuning, security, and cost management
 ---
 ## Key Responsibilities of a Data Engineer in Databricks
-✅ **Ingest Data** – Load structured and unstructured data from various sources (APIs, databases, files, streaming).
-✅ **Transform & Process Data** – Use Apache Spark (PySpark, SQL) to clean, aggregate, and structure data.
-✅ **Store Data Efficiently** – Utilize Delta Lake for ACID transactions, schema evolution, and time travel.
-✅ **Optimize Performance** – Use caching, partitioning, and clustering to improve query speed.
-✅ **Manage Data Pipelines** – Automate workflows using Databricks Workflows (formerly Jobs).
-✅ **Ensure Data Governance & Security** – Implement role-based access control (RBAC) and encryption.
+✅ **Ingest Data** – Load structured and unstructured data from various sources (APIs, databases, files, streaming) ✅ **Transform & Process Data** – Use Apache Spark (PySpark, SQL) to clean, aggregate, and structure data ✅ **Store Data Efficiently** – Utilize Delta Lake for ACID transactions, schema evolution, and time travel ✅ **Optimize Performance** – Use caching, partitioning, and clustering to improve query speed ✅ **Manage Data Pipelines** – Automate workflows using Databricks Workflows (formerly Jobs) ✅ **Ensure Data Governance & Security** – Implement role-based access control (RBAC) and encryption

 ## 🔥 1.
 What is Databricks?
 Databricks is a cloud-based platform built on **Apache Spark** that allows for scalable data processing, analytics, and machine learning.